dejesusf/mvc-tech-blog/README.md

 ![License Badge](https://img.shields.io/static/v1?label=license&message=None&color=blue)

 ## Installation
-Upon copying this repo, please install the following dependencies:
+If you'd like to use this upon copying this repo, please install the following dependencies:
 - bcrypt
 - connect-session-sequelize
 - dontenv